vibhorkum/kill_idle_in_transaction/README.md

 Background worker able to kill connections that are idle in transaction state for a certain amount of time.

-This is a modified version of Michael Paquier kill_idle background worker module.
+This is a modified version of Michael Paquier kill_idle background module.

 This worker can use the following parameter to decide the interval of time used to scan and kill idle connections.